salsa-rs/salsa/book/src/reference/algorithm.md

 For each durability, we track the revision in which _some input_ with that durability changed.
 If a tracked function depends (transitively) only on high durability inputs, and you change a low durability input, then we can very easily determine that the tracked function result is still valid, avoiding the need to traverse the input edges one by one.

-An example: if compiling a Rust program, you might mark the inputs from crates.io as _high durability_ inputs, since they are unlikely to change.
-The current workspace could be marked as _low durability_.